-Though I always like visiting new destinations, when I really like a place, I want to go back and I often revisit places I’ve been.
+Though I always like visiting new destinations, when I really like a place, I want to go back, and I often revisit places I’ve been.
 In February, I went back to Manuel Antonio, Costa Rica.
-The last time I was there was in 2003 and I remember Manuel Antonio for its amazing number of monkeys, lush jungles, and wide white sand beach.
+The last time I was there was in 2003, and I remember Manuel Antonio for its amazing number of monkeys, lush jungles, and wide, white-sand beach.
 While it was touristy back then, I wouldn’t say it was “overdeveloped.”

-When I came back this year, I was shocked to find that the only thing that I could recognize of the Manual Antonio I used to know was the beach.
-The road running between Quepos (the closest main town) and Manuel Antonio once boasted a single restaurant, but now it’s lined with hotels, resorts, and overpriced eateries serving western or Americanized dishes.
+When I came back this year, I was shocked to find that the only thing that I could recognize of the Manuel Antonio I used to know was the beach.
+The road running between Quepos (the closest main town) and Manuel Antonio once boasted a single restaurant, but now it’s lined with hotels, resorts, and overpriced eateries serving Western or Americanized dishes.
 The beach, which was once so quiet, is now filled with hawkers, food sellers, and beach umbrellas.

 One of the things that made Manuel Antonio so special is the park that sits on the town’s edge.
 To get there in 2003, you had to wade across an estuary and enter through a tiny gate.
 If you stayed in the park too late, the rising tide meant you had to swim!
-Now, there is a new entrance from the road and a park center.
+Now, there’s a new entrance from the road and a park center.
 What makes it even worse is the huge hotel that has been erected right by the park entrance.
 Nature’s serenity has been disturbed.

 When I was there in 2003, I couldn’t walk five feet without tripping over an animal.
-Monkeys were everywhere, I saw deer, land crabs, birds, and animals with names I didn’t know.
-Now, I could barely hear the sounds of the monkeys in trees and I didn’t see one land crab in the park that wasn’t dead.
+Monkeys were everywhere, and I saw deer, land crabs, birds, and animals with names I didn’t know.
+Now, I could barely hear the sounds of the monkeys in trees, and I didn’t see one land crab in the park that wasn’t dead.
 The only monkeys I saw were the ones on the beach waiting to be fed by tourists.

 I was there with Jess and Dani from Globetrotter Girls.
-Dani had never been there before but Jess had visited in 2000 and we both commented and lamented on the change.
-“We might as well be in America” she said.
+Dani had never been there before but Jess had visited in 2000, and we both commented and lamented on the change.
+“We might as well be in America,” she said.
 “This could be Hawaii, California, or Florida”.

 Manuel Antonio had me wondering if development could be too much of a bad thing.
 A while ago, I wrote a post called, How Travel is Bad for the World.
 In it I said:

 One of my favorite travel books is The Beach.
 I relate to the theme of the book all too well.
-The book is about how travelers, especially backpackers, look for paradise that doesn’t exist outside their heads and even when they find something great, they end up ruining it.
+The book is about how travelers, especially backpackers, look for paradise that doesn’t exist outside their heads and how even when they find something great, they end up ruining it.
 On the road, I often encounter travelers who talk about how good a place was 10 years ago, but how “the tourists” have ruined it now.
-It’s always said with snide superiority and I hate it.
+It’s always said with snide superiority, and I hate it.
 “If you don’t like it, why are you back?”
 I say to them.
 Now, having come back to a place I haven’t been to in seven years, I wonder if I’m being like those travelers.
-Have I become jaded or am I simply romanticizing the past?
+Have I become jaded, or am I simply romanticizing the past?

 Certainly, development has brought many great things to Manuel Antonio.
 The local economy is booming now that there’s a lot more work for locals.
 There’s more money for better roads and infrastructure.
 The water is now clean to drink.
 There are more accommodation options for visitors.
-The pollution and environmental destruction that you often see in so many beach towns in the world isn’t here yet.
+The pollution and environmental destruction you see in so many beach towns isn’t here yet.
 I can still swim in the water, the park hasn’t been cut down, and the roads aren’t filled with trash.

 The romantic picture they painted is gone and with it their innocence.

 In the end, Manuel Antonio was never ruined.
-My false image of reality was but in the long run, it’s simply better to enjoy places as they are and not lament how they used to be.
+My false image of reality was, but in the long run, it’s simply better to enjoy places as they are and not lament how they used to be.